Deminder/LocalChat/README.md

-#LocalChat2
+# Local Chat
-Simple client-server chatting web app with Spring Boot and Angular.
+Simple local network client-server chatting web app with Spring Boot and Angular.
 Intended as a learning aid and personal reference. **Unsafe for production**.

 ## Stack